-8.1.9 Existing Uses
+8.1.5 Existing Uses

-a) Land uses which legally existed as of the date of adoption of this Plan may be recognized by an appropriate zoning category in the Zoning By-law and extensions and/or the construction of accessory buildings may be permitted in accordance with the relevant policies of this Plan.
+- a) Land uses which legally existed as of the date of adoption of this Plan may be recognized by an appropriate zoning category in the Zoning By-law and extensions to existing uses/buildings and/or the construction of new accessory buildings may be permitted, including: - i.
+Drive-through commercial and/or restaurant facilities; - ii.
+Commercial uses requiring extensive outdoor storage areas; and - iii.
+Auto-oriented land uses including motor vehicle sales, gas stations and car washes. - b) It is recognized that extensions to existing uses/buildings and/or the construction of new accessory buildings are expected to be comprehensively redeveloped over time, in conformity with the policies of this Plan.